IHG Rewards review: Everything you need to know

 Now that we understand how to earn IHG points and the two most straightforward ways to redeem them, it’s time to ask the all important question: How much are IHG Rewards Club points really worth?

+Determining IHG points value isn’t cut and dry, though we estimate they’re worth an average of 0.5 cents each.
 I keep using the InterContinental The Willard Washington DC as an example, so let’s stick with that.
-The property costs 70,000 points for a free night award, or about $600 for cash rates most nights.
+The property costs 70,000 points for a reward night award, or about $600 for cash rates most nights.
 This gives you a rough value of 0.85 cents per IHG point, though the numbers aren’t always so rosy.

 My all-time favorite use of IHG points was redeeming 35,000 for a mini staycation at the InterContinental Shanghai Ruijin, located in a historic old state guesthouse.
 Cash rates at that property are generally $200 a night, giving me a redemption value of about 0.6 cents per point.
 I find this to be a good baseline, and I generally peg IHG points at 0.5-0.6 cents each.

-While it’s certainly possible to lock in a higher redemption value, this generally only happens at top-tier properties and it’s always a gamble whether you’ll find award space.
+While it’s certainly possible to lock in a higher redemption value (see our post on the best uses of IHG points), this generally only happens at top-tier properties and it’s always a gamble whether you’ll find award space.
 I based my value half on the average of my own personal redemptions, and half on how much I’d be willing to pay to acquire IHG points.
 That’s the piece of the equation that often gets overlooked when we talk about value.
 It’s not just how much you should be trying to net from your redemptions, but also at what price would you be equally happy if someone gave you points or cash.

 In addition to standard award redemptions and points & cash bookings, IHG also offers a promotion about once a quarter called PointBreaks.
 IHG selects a few dozen hotels and discounts them to 5,000, 10,000 or 15,000 points a night.
-You can check out the current list here.
+However, IHG has delayed the release of a new list of PointBreaks hotels.
+It’s currently unclear if and when they’ll come back.

 This promotion used to be a surefire way to score luxury hotels at a steep discount, but IHG has slowly and repeatedly devalued it over the years.
 There seem to be fewer and fewer luxury hotels with each iteration, with most of the list being composed of various Holiday Inn properties.
-While there are occasionally InterContinentals on the list, remember you’re competing with other travelers for award rooms and the hotels are allowed to limit their award inventory.
+While there are occasionally InterContinentals on the list, remember you’re competing with two entities:

-IHG Rewards Club offers three different tiers of elite status:
+IHG Rewards Club offers three different tiers of IHG status:

 - IHG Gold Elite (10 nights or 10,000 qualifying points)